 The first thing you need to do is to ensure that everything is working still.
 You might find that a lot of sprinkler heads get damaged from people walking over them – not to mention lawnmowers and other appliances.
 For that reason, you should always do a test run for the system prior to getting started.
 This will show you if the rotor and heads are rotating properly, and you’ll also be able to see if any of the nozzles have been knocked loose.

-The good news is that many of these issues can be solved with just a little common sense.
+The good news is that many of these issues can be solved with just a little common sense and the help of an Omaha sprinkler maintenance professional.
 Where that’s not the case, you might be able to remove a broken part and get it replaced.

 Check the Rain Shutoff Device